AviWaiz/Physics-With-Javascript/js-sample-proposal.md

 With Physics simulations , users will be able to:

-- [ ] interact with classical mechanics problems with dragging and dropping objects.
 - [ ] change properties of the model through sliders

 In addition, this project will include:

-- [ ] An About modal describing the physics of each problem
+- [ ] An about page describing the physics of each problem
 - [ ] A production Readme

 ### Wireframes